WestdaleCS/test/README.md

 | | GET | | render login page | | |
 | logout_view | GET | request | render index page | @login_required | none |

-### images {#images}
+### images

-The folder that contains all images for README.md
+The folder that contains all images for [README.md](/README.md)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DISTINCTIVENESS AND COMPLEXITY -->
-## Distinctiveness and Complexity {#distinctiveness-complexity}
+## Distinctiveness and Complexity

 ### Distinctiveness
-1. I use chart.js in this application and provide a much more elegant <mark>visual presentation</mark> of data.
+1. I use chart.js in this application and provide a much more elegant **visual presentation** of data.
 The combination separates this project from all the old ones.
-2. The usage of <mark>bootstrap carousel classes</mark> adds a new touch on the visuals and technicals.
+2. The usage of **bootstrap carousel classes** adds a new touch on the visuals and technicals.
-3. The function of <mark>adding and deleting row</mark> in the same page without reloading is an entirely new feature that did not appear in any of the projects in the past.
+3. The function of **adding and deleting rows** in the same page without reloading is an entirely new feature that did not appear in any of the projects in the past.
-4. The <mark>search bar</mark> in profile page puts button, select, and input tags in one group.
+4. The **search bar** in profile page puts button, select, and input tags in one group.
 The listener attached to the select tag would act differently depends on user choices.
-5. It is an interesting trial using <mark>normal route and API route on one view function</mark>, after considering how similar the definitions and methods are.
+5. It is an interesting trial using **normal route and API route on one view function**, after considering how similar the definitions and methods are.

 ### Complexity
 The project overall is very complex while using new features and new external classes like chart.js.

 <ins>Some new features:</ins>
 * Password Changing
-* External Database Usage: three models out of five have their data being transfered from foods.ca using Python methods related to files
+* External Database Usage: three models out of five have their data being transfered from [food.json](/diet/static/diet/food.json) using Python methods related to files
   ```sh
   for line in open('food.json', 'r', encoding='utf-8'):
     line = json.loads(line)